creditkarma/thrift-server/packages/vault-client/README.md

 * tokenPath - The local file path to a file containing the Vault token.
 Defaults to '/tmp/token'.
 * requestOptions - Options passed to the underlying [Request library](https://github.com/request/request).
 The options can be overriden on a per-request basis by passing an optional final parameter to any of the service or client methods.
 This will be used to set up TLS.

+#### Mount vs Namespace

+The mount is the underlying Vault path at which secrets are stored.
+By default this is `secret`.
+So all of your secrets would be stored at an address like: `http://localhost:8200/secret/<key>`.
+This can be configured differently per Vault instance.

+The namespace is an addition on this path to organize your secrets.
+Your service may share a Vault instance with other services.
+The namespace could then be your service name.
+All your secrets would be stored at: `http://localhost;8200/secret/<namespace>/<key>`.

 #### Data Formatting

 When a secret is written to Vault the value you set will be wrapped in an object of this form: